-\\The variable per diem adjuster is higher for the 1st day when an emergency department is present.
+The variable per diem adjuster is higher for the 1st day when an emergency department is present.
 The adjuster declines from 1.31 with an emergency department and 1.19 without an emergency department to 0.92 over time.
 Table 1 shows the adjuster.

-of interns and residents to average daily census.

-- Cost of living adjustment-IPFs in Alaska and Hawaii are paid up to 25 percent more than IPFs located in other areas, reflecting their disproportionately higher costs. - Emergency department adjustment- IPFs with qualifying emergency departments are paid about 10 percent more for their patients' first day of the stay.
+- Teaching adjustment-Teaching hospitals have an adjustment based on the ratio of interns and residents to average daily census. - Cost of living adjustment-IPFs in Alaska and Hawaii are paid up to 25 percent more than IPFs located in other areas, reflecting their disproportionately higher costs. - Emergency department adjustment- IPFs with qualifying emergency departments are paid about 10 percent more for their patients' first day of the stay.

-IPFs also receive an additional payment for each electroconvulsive therapy (ECT)

-treatment furnished to a patient.
-In FY 2023, the ECT payment is \$373.
+IPFs also receive an additional payment for each electroconvulsive therapy (ECT) treatment furnished to a patient.
+In FY 2024, the ECT payment is \$386.